 Let us be honest.
-Expecting baby-soft, firm, and supple skin as you age is futile.
+It is futile to expect skin firmness similar to that of a baby or an adolescent as you age.
 After all, aging is a natural process.
-No cream, dermatologist, or DIY hack can claim otherwise.
+No creams, dermatologist, or DIY hack can claim otherwise.

 However, you can keep your skin tight, healthy, soft, and firm as you age.
 We show you how to reverse the signs of aging and keep your skin radiant through the years in this article.
-But first, let us address what firmer skin means.
+Scroll down for more information.

 In This Article